knpuniversity/symfony2-series/knpu/episode4/assetic.rst

 Assetic: For the Backend Guy
 ----------------------------

-But if you're more of a backend guy and just want some help with minifying and combining files, it's all good.
+But if you're more of a backend dev and just want some help with minifying and combining files, it's all good.
 Symfony uses a tool called Assetic which makes this *almost* painless :).